Model soups need only one ingredient: The role of alignment in model merging

 In this section, we investigate the conditions under which multi-model merging succeeds, finding that success often depends on the alignment of the fine-tuning updates.
 To investigate this, we use Model Stock~\citep{jang2024model} as a probe: since its layer-wise weighting rule explicitly depends on cosine similarity as in \autoref{eq:model_stock_merge}, it provides a natural lens to study how alignment relates to merging performance. \looseness=-1

 We evaluate all pairwise combinations among 70 CLIP ViT-B/32 models, released by \citet{wortsman2022model} and fine-tuned on ImageNet; each model corresponds to a different hyper-parameter configuration.
 We compare each merged model against the better of its two constituents across five natural distribution shifts: ImageNet-V2~\citep{recht2019imagenet}, ImageNet-R~\citep{hendrycks2021many}, ImageNet-Sketch~\citep{wang2019learning}, ImageNet-A~\citep{hendrycks2021natural}, and ObjectNet~\citep{barbu2019objectnet}.
-Specifically, we define the performance differences of model stock w.r.t. the involved models: \begingroup \endgroup As illustrated in \autoref{fig:model_stock_scatter_sub}, Model Stock performance highly relies on the pair selection.
+Specifically, we define the performance differences of model stock w.r.t. the involved models: \begingroup

+\endgroup As illustrated in \autoref{fig:model_stock_scatter_sub}, which spans all $\binom{70}{2}=2415$ pairwise combinations, merging outcomes are highly sensitive to the choice of pair: a substantial fraction of combinations degrade both metrics, while simultaneous ID and OOD improvement is limited to a subset of well-aligned pairs\footnote{Six pairs with extreme negative outliers are excluded from the figure to preserve axis scale; their results are reported in \autoref{tab:model_pair_stock_performance_Six_pairs}.}.
 We randomly select a pair from each mode, showing a histogram of per-layer cosine similarities for a low- and high-performing pair in \autoref{fig:task_vector_underperforming} and \autoref{fig:task_vector_superior}, respectively.
-We observe performance improvements when task vectors are well aligned, but its benefits diminish when they are weakly aligned.
+We observe performance improvements when task vectors are well aligned, but merging benefits diminish when they are weakly aligned.
 This sensitivity highlights a key principle: merging is effective when the fine-tuning updates are well-aligned, but fails when conflicting updates interfere. \looseness=-1